rjsf-team/react-jsonschema-form/README.md

 > Note: This also applies to [registered custom components](#custom-component-registration).

-> Note: The `ui:widget` object API, where a widget and options were specified with `"ui:widget: {component, options}` shape, is deprecated.
+> Note: Since v0.40.0, the `ui:widget` object API, where a widget and options were specified with `"ui:widget": {component, options}` shape, is deprecated.
 It will be removed in a future release.

 ### Custom field components